 The first aim of the evaluation was to scientifically document how well the LWC meets and supports participants' needs, and participants gave an average rating of 4.5/5 for this.
-A combination of tools and questions were required to ensure that all aspects of the Whole Person Approach were evaluated, whilst minimising the burden on participants.
+A combination of tools and questions were required to ensure that all aspects of the whole person approach were evaluated, while minimizing the burden on participants.
 MYCaW was used to map participants' most pressing concerns, the most common being psychological and emotional.
-Many participants were also concerned about self-management and wellbeing, e.g. nutrition and physical activity.
-After 6 weeks participants reflected on what was helpful about the course, which led to identifying 5 key themes (e.g., nutrition and food, information from medical doctor, sharing with others, meditation and relaxation, the course in general), which correspond to some of the themes previously identified as helpful in other supportive and integrative oncology settings [8,31].
-Together these data confirmed the value of using a Whole Person Approach as a model for the LWC course content, to enable the range of concerns and needs of participants to be fully met.
-The many effects of providing a combination of physical, psychological, emotional and spiritual support using information, lifestyle advice and education, group support and activities, and self-help techniques on cancer survivorship are reviewed here [32].
-Furthermore, participants were given a voice in this evaluation by using MYCaW to let them freely nominate and rate their 'Concerns', which provided data which would not normally be captured using standard outcome measures of HRQoL used in cancer research.
-This is important as research suggests that identifying and meeting patients' needs can influence outcomes associated with HRQoL [e.g. 33].
-We have discussed the wider implications of the need for careful selection of outcome measures when working in a holistic setting previously [11].
-Internationally, holistic models of care are being used by many service providers [19].
-In the UK specifically, supportive care alongside the NHS care pathway is increasingly understood to be valued by patients, as exemplified by the growth of such provision in the charity and statutory sector [34].
+Many participants were also concerned about self-management and wellbeing, for example, nutrition and physical activity.
+After 6 weeks, participants reflected on what was helpful about the course, which led to identifying 5 key themes (eg, nutrition and food, information from medical doctor, sharing with others, meditation and relaxation, the course in general), which correspond to some of

+Theme Barrier Side effects of treatment Unsure if can exercise when have some side effects Can't cope with exercise due to side effects Can't remember advice and information from course-chemo brain Effect of chemotherapy means eating whatever makes mouth feel comfortable Coping with ongoing side effects and fatigue Nutrition Hard to reduce some foods-alcohol, sugar, dairy, caffeine-due to pleasure and comfort associations Don't enjoy healthier alternatives Need inspiration on fast, nutritious, family-friendly meals Relying on others to cook for you Social situation Family and friends unsupportive of changes Lost motivation to change due to improvements or deterioration in condition Bad weather means less inclined to do physical activity outdoors Habits Good intentions, lack discipline Need more support and motivation to change habits of a lifetime Return to work and Hard to find time to maintain self-help techniques family responsibilities Difficult to juggling family responsibilities and self-care Pressure of work affects aspects of healthy living Did less physical activity due to returning to work or looking after family the themes previously identified as helpful in other supportive and integrative oncology settings.^{8,31} Together these data confirmed the value of using a whole person approach as a model for the LWC course content, to enable the range of concerns and needs of participants to be fully met.
+The many effects of providing a combination of physical, psychological, emotional, and spiritual support using information, lifestyle advice and education, group support and activities, and self-help techniques on cancer survivorship are reviewed here.32 Furthermore, participants were given a voice in this evaluation by using MYCaW to let them freely nominate and rate their "concerns," which provided data that would not normally be captured using standard outcome measures of HRQoL used in cancer research.
+This is important as research suggests that identifying and meeting patients' needs can influence outcomes associated with HRQoL (eg, Hussan et al33).
+We have discussed the wider implications of the need for careful selection of outcome measures when working in a holistic setting previously.11 Internationally, holistic models of care are being used by many service providers.19 In the United Kingdom specifically, supportive care alongside the NHS (Naitonal Health Service) care pathway is increasingly understood to be valued by patients, as exemplified by the growth of such provision in the charity and statutory sector.34